NetSepio/astro/README.md

 ## Overview

 Running a Astro Node allows you to earn rewards for sharing compute and storage resources, supporting decentralized AI coordination and censorship-resistant applications.
 Operators must have a static IP and a wildcard domain to enable seamless deployment and connectivity.
-While a home lab setup is possible, cloud deployment is recommended for performance and reliability.

 By hosting a Astro Node, you help build a resilient AI coordination layer, enabling users to deploy AI agents, self-hosted apps like Nextcloud, and privacy-enhancing tools.